 Learning to driveYou need to be at least 17 and have a provisional driving licence to learn to drive.
 Learner drivers quite often pay for some driving lessons with a professional instructor so they can get used to driving on the roads before going out to practice with friends or family.

 LV= can add a learner driver to an existing car insurance policy.
-You just need to let us know a few details before they get behind the wheel.
+You just need to let us know a few details before they get behind the wheel so we can sort out their new driver insurance.

 Taking your testYour driving test involves a theory test and practical test.
 You need to pass the theory test before you can take your practical test.